Business owner reviewing a loan offer document at desk

 Why This Guide Exists

-This guide exists because loan offers are deliberately designed to be hard to compare.
-One lender quotes a factor rate.
-Another quotes APR.
-A third quotes “cost of capital.”
-Some bury origination fees in the fine print.
-By the end of this guide, you'll know exactly what every number on a loan offer means — and which ones are designed to hide the true cost.
+Loan offers are built to be hard to compare — and that's not an accident.
+One lender quotes a factor rate, another an APR, a third a “cost of capital.”
+Origination fees get buried or rolled into the rate.
+By the end of this guide you'll know what every number on an offer means, and which ones are placed exactly where they are to keep you from seeing the real cost.

 Bobby Friel, Basecamp Funding Founder